mwshinn/PyDDM/doc/quickstart.rst

             - mess: ''

 As we can see, the parameters for drift, noise, and non-decision time are close to the values from the model that generated the data.
+Your fitted parameters may be slightly different than the ones shown above, since there is randomness in the fitting procedure.

 .. note::